 I was an all or nothing kind of guy.
 But I was wrong about what I needed and what I really wanted.

-For about 6 years, I pursued whatever I thought would make me happy and as much of it as I could possibly get.
+For about 6 years, I pursued whatever I thought would make me happy and sought as much of it as I could possibly get.

-One night at a church service, I still wasn’t all in.
+One night at a church service, I still wasn’t all in— I was fighting with God, not wanting to give up certain aspects of my life.
 I was using illegal substances and was sexually immoral.
-But I heard the pastor speaking and the message outlined my life.
+But I heard the pastor speaking from Revelation and the message outlined my life.

-I remember saying, God, I’ll stop doing whatever you want me to stop doing and I’ll start doing whatever you want me to start doing.
+I remember saying in my heart, “God, I’ll stop doing whatever you want me to stop doing and I’ll start doing whatever you want me to start doing.”